-Video 3.
+Video 4.
+"Every Inch an Actor."
 Video clip from Kind Hearts and Coronets.
 Alec Guinness as Lady Agatha, the suffragette, one of eight different characters he plays in this classic British black comedy.
 Readers of The Guardian rank his performance #1 among the ten best actor transformations of all time.